doctone/twinkl-tech-test/README.md

 ### Options for extension:

 - more operations ( Create, Edit/update posts )
+- search
   - fuse JS for fuzzy search
+  - debounce - potentially filter on the server rather than client
+  - minimum character search
 - pagination of fetching posts
   - but the API doesn't support this
 - auth flow, utilize userIds of posts